TamerExpelGitHub/emberjs-tutorial/README.md

 ## [Ember Data](https://guides.emberjs.com/release/models/)

 > Ember Data store acts as a kind of intermediary between our app and the server; it does many important things, including caching the responses that were fetched from the server.
 If we request some records (instances of model classes) that we had _already_ fetched from the server in the past, Ember Data's store ensures that we can access the records immediately, without having to fetch them again unnecessarily and wait for the server to response.
 But, if we don't already have that response cached in our store, then it will go off and fetches it from the server.
+>
+> Source of Ember Data fetch are found in the `app/model/` folder

 ## Adapter